Skip to content

 Medieval coins were crafted through a multi-step process known as minting.
 Skilled artisans engraved designs onto metal dies, usually iron.
 Planchets, circular metal pieces, were then cut, annealed (heated and cooled), and placed between the dies.
 A mint worker struck the upper die with a hammer or press, transferring the design onto the planchet.
 The resulting coins were often trimmed, filed, or polished for a refined appearance.
 Quality control tests ensured weight and purity standards were met.
 Coins were then distributed for use as currency.
 Minting methods varied across regions and times, but this process formed the basis for creating medieval coins.

-The denier, a small silver coin, stands as one of the most common medieval coins.
+The denier, a small silver coin, stands as one of the most common medieval European coins.
 Minted across medieval Europe from the 8th to 13th centuries, it featured diverse designs including crosses and rulers’ portraits.
 The denier’s ubiquity in circulation and its extended period of minting contribute to its status as a widely recognized and frequently encountered medieval coin.

 To know if you have Medieval European coins, examine their inscriptions, which often include the ruler’s name or title, and the coin’s design, which may feature monarchs, religious symbols, or castles.
 Pay attention to the metal used (often silver or copper) and the coin’s shape and size, as these can vary by region and era.
 You can also bring them into our San Diego Coin shop for one of our dealers to identify.